SAP-docs/sap-hana-cloud-hana-database/docs/devguide-for-cf-mta-webide/sap-hana-cloud-sap-hana-database-developer-guide-for-cloud-foundry-multitarget-applicatio-1547c14.md

 -   Getting started

-    A collection of tutorials which are designed to demonstrate how to build and deploy a simple SAP HANA Cloud application for deployment to Cloud Foundry quickly and easily
+    A collection of tutorials which are designed to demonstrate how to build and deploy a simple SAP HANA Cloud application for deployment to Cloud Foundry quickly and easily.

 -   The end-to-end development process